Hiiirad/personal-notes/Tech Guide/Docker/README.md

 ```
 docker run -it SERVICE:TAG
 ```
-- Remove Container After Usage .
-Sometimes, it’s useful to just start a container to poke around, and then discard it afterwards.
+- Remove Container After Usage.
+Sometimes, it’s useful just to start a container to poke around, and then discard it afterward.
 The following will start a new container, drop into a shell, and then destroy the container after you exit.
 ```
 docker run --rm -it  SERVICE:TAG
 ```